-The labor consultation must come from a union with appropriate expertise, meaning that the union generally occupies the field of endeavor or a related one, even if it is not a collective bargaining representative in the particular field.
+The labor consultation must come from the national headquarters of a union with appropriate expertise, meaning that the union generally occupies the field of endeavor or a related one, even if it is not a collective bargaining representative in the particular field.
 The consultation requirement is waived for purely administrative management positions, such as executive directors, and business administrators, financial officers, business representatives, and others with no direct input into the creative aspects of the production or performance, and also in cases where there is no appropriate union, as with interpreters, music librarians and even artistic administrators.
 To support a waiver request on grounds of lack of an appropriate labor organization, supply a statement by the petitioner, or someone else with knowledge of the field, to the effect that from personal knowledge based on long experience in the field, there is no relevant labor organization.
 It is best first to check with the unions to verify that they do not “cover” a particular position.

 Actors' Equity strongly prefers that those who can participate in its P-2 reciprocal exchange programs with British Equity, Canadian Actors' Equity Association and the Media, Entertainment & Arts Alliance (for beneficiaries from Australia and New Zealand), do so.